- Cook Time

 - 1/3 cup chopped flat-leaf parsley

-- Divide the pasta among four 16-oz. baking dishes, top with the remaining 1/2 cup cheese and bake for 30 minutes.
+Divide the pasta among four 16-oz. baking dishes, top with the remaining 1/2 cup cheese, cover with foil and bake for 30 minutes.
 Sprinkle with the reserved bacon and serve hot.